Michael Knowles DEBATES Two Liberals | Bar Fight ft. Adam Mockler & Cecilia Rae

 I would add clarity and I would finish the deadlines.
 He put a 90-day deadline on China.

-When we hit that 90 days, our president had a yet another deadline.
+When we hit that 90 days, our president added another delay.
+I'd be trying to answer.

 You can't say, I'd be clear and fast.
 Clear and fast about what?
 Then you say, I would tariff other countries.